How To Successfully Take a Social Media Break This Holiday Season

 Take The Apps Off Your Homepage / Desktop / Bookmarks

 You habitually click over to social media using specific shortcuts.
 Remove them.
 Take the app icons off your phone homepage and your computer desktop.
-Remove the bookmarks from your bar and forget the history in your browser.
+Remove the bookmarks from your search bar and forget the history in your browser.
 Make your social media peeks worth the effort of consciously navigating.

 Play Puzzle Games or Read a Thrilling Book